 Submitted by Steve Gordon

-Steve Gordon is a Microsoft MVP, senior developer and community lead based in Brighton.
-He works for Madgex developing and supporting their data products built using .NET Core technologies.
-Steve is passionate about community and all things .NET related, having worked with ASP.NET for over 15 years.
+Steve Gordon is a Pluralsight author, Microsoft MVP, senior developer and community lead, based in Brighton, UK.
+He works for Madgex developing and supporting their new product portfolio built on ASP.NET Core technologies.
+Steve is passionate about community and all things .NET related, having worked with ASP.NET on and off for over 15 years.

-Steve is currently developing cloud native services, using .NET Core, ASP.NET Core and Docker.
-He enjoys sharing his knowledge through his blog, in videos and by presenting at user groups and conferences.
+Steve is currently developing microservice-based systems and services, using .NET Core and Docker.
+He enjoys sharing his knowledge through his blog, in videos and by presenting talks at user groups and conferences.
 Steve is excited to be a part of the .NET community and founded .NET South East, a .NET Meetup group based in Brighton.
-He enjoys contributing to and maintaining OSS projects, most actively helping save lives with open source software and the Humanitarian Toolbox (www.htbox.org).
-You can find Steve online at his blog www.stevejgordon.co.uk and on Twitter as @stevejgordon
+He enjoys contributing to and maintaining OSS projects.
+You can find Steve online at his blog www.stevejgordon.co.uk and on Twitter as @stevejgordon.